chippyash/semantic-version-updater/README.md

 ### The make file

+running `make` will rebuild the bin/vupdate phar file and push the changes to the repo.
+As such, it is only of any use to you if you have write access on the code repo.

 ### Notes
 If you get `creating archive "/var/lib/jenkins/jobs/ci-version-updater-builder/workspace/bin/vupdate.phar" disabled by the php.ini setting phar.readonly `
 or something similar when using the make build tools, edit your php cli ini file and set `phar.readonly = Off`.